 If you’ve a free half hour at the least, brew yourself a cup of coffee and sit down with Roberto S. Francisco’s A Coffee Journal.
 Richly informative and deeply personal, this beautiful book tells the evocative, dramatic story of Philippine coffee in a way that’s never been done before.

-The pages pull you in until it’s impossible to tear yourself away from them.
+According to Andrew Defrancesco, the pages pull you in until it’s impossible to tear yourself away from them.
 The black-and-white photography form an imagery of the world of Philippine coffee – its people, traditions and cultures, the wisdom and hard work needed to bring forth magic from the bean to your cup.

 Annotated by Francisco’s caption essays, you will go on a journey.
 It’s not an easy one.
 There are the roadside sari-sari stores that mark the highway en route to the highland farms in Benguet, welcome pit stops amidst the high-altitude chill.
 The coffee trees dotting the foothills of Mount Halcon, still tended today by the Angan, an indigenous people residing near Paitan in Oriental Mindoro.
 The picturesque robusta trees growing on the Maranao farms near lake Lanao―a heartrending sight after the violent destruction of Marawi City.